 The closest town is Rathdowney and some local tour operators conduct walking tours of the national park and mountain.
 Innes Larkin knows this mountain like the back of his hand and is upbeat about the journey ahead of us.

 Our hiking group of eight assembles at the Mt Barney lodge office.

-A mix of ages – we have couples, friends and a mum and daughter – six women and two men.
-Apart from the 15-year-old daughter, the ages range from the 30s to late 50s.
+A mix of ages – we have couples, friends, a mum and daughter – six women and two men.
+Apart from the 15-year-old daughter, the ages range from the 30s to the late 50s.

 I recall National Parks warning: Avoid exploring the park during wet weather, tracks and rock surfaces can be slippery, especially after rain!

 And I was wondering how much of the moonrise and sunset we’re likely to experience given the cloud cover?